Carnegie Mellon University

 5. Once decisions are finalized and required approvals are received, the staff member will receive a Workday notification of their approved Flexible Work Arrangement.
 An agreement will be delivered to the staff member's Workday inbox for review and acknowledgement.

-Exception Approval Process via Workday
+Exception Approval Process

 There are some positions which may be appropriate to be done completely remotely, or hybrid with less than three days in person per week.
 These positions must be approved by the Flexible Work Arrangements Committee.
-All requests must be submitted via Workday.
-The Flexible Work Arrangement System Guide [pdf] will take you through this process step-by-step.
-To submit a position for consideration in Workday:
+All requests must be submitted in Workday.
+The Flexible Work Arrangement System Guide [pdf] (update coming soon) will take you through the process step-by-step.

 1. Coordinate with your employee to submit a request on their behalf in Workday using the Flexible Work Arrangement process.